fccm/glMLite/tags/version_0.03.51/README.txt

-  glMLite is released under the terms of the LGPL license.
+  glMLite is released under the terms of the MIT license.
-  A copy of the LGPL license is in the file 'LICENSE_LGPL.txt'
+  A copy of the MIT license is in the file 'LICENSE_MIT.txt'

   To compile the OCaml OpenGL wrapper, as usual: